 James Christian Kimmel is the host and executive producer of Jimmy Kimmel Live!
-We first met in 2002 when Jimmy was introduced to ABC affiliates at a meeting in New York City prior to the anticipated launch of his new late-night talk show the following year.
+We first met in 2002 when Jimmy was introduced t at an affiliates meeting in New York City prior to the launch of his new late-night talk show on ABC the following year.
 His “co-star” at the luncheon that day was the Stanley Cup.
-Most affiliates opted to have their picture taken with the Cup even though it required putting on white gloves to hold it.
+Most affiliates opted to have their picture taken while holding the Cup, even though it required putting on white gloves to do so.
 Not me, as no gloves were required to touch or have your picture taken with Jimmy.
-Goodbye, Lord Stanley…and hello, Jimmy Kimmel.
-He has been a valued network colleague and dear friend ever since that day!
+Goodbye, Lord Stanley … and hello, Jimmy Kimmel.
+He would become a valued network colleague, and remains a dear friend to this day.

-Several memorable experiences with Jimmy are related to the Primetime Emmy Awards.
-The first such occasion occurred at the Emmys in 2008.
-My wife and I spent some time with Jimmy at the Emmys itself, then participated as outgoing chairman of the ABC Board of Governors in a closed-circuit feed to affiliates that originated from the Jimmy Kimmel Live! set in the El Capitan Theatre the very next morning.
-Jimmy came in early, still dressed in his tux from the night before, to open up the affiliate presentation after what clearly had been a long night of celebrating at Emmys after-parties.
-In 2012, Jimmy would serve as host of the 64th Annual Emmy Awards, and was then invited back for an encore performance as host of the 68th Annual Emmy Awards in 2016.
-Jimmy’s most recent Emmys performance was “in sync with TV’s new bold age” according to the Los Angeles Times’ media critic.
-Jimmy rocked it from the outset with an opening video bit which featured Jeb Bush as an Uber driver for Veep and Jimmy hitching a ride on the Game of Thrones dragon.
-Hosting an awards show is no small task, but Jimmy kept the show moving with several hilarious bits.
-His mother, Joan Kimmel, even contributed to the lively atmosphere by passing out 7,000 peanut butter and jelly sandwiches in the middle of the telecast.
+We would meet up at the Emmys again in 2016 when Jimmy served as host of the 68th Annual production.
+Hosting an awards show is no small task, but Jimmy kept things moving with hilarious bits and a quick wit.
+His mother, Joan Kimmel, even contributed to the fun atmosphere by passing out 7,000 peanut butter and jelly sandwiches in the middle of the telecast.
 Jimmy poked some fun at himself as well: moments after his “best variety series” nomination lost out, old nemesis Matt Damon strolled on stage.
-“I missed the last category,” he said to Jimmy.
+“I missed the last category,” he deadpanned to Jimmy.
 “Did you win?”
-But it was the intimate, private after-party that foodie Jimmy and wife Molly hosted afterwards that was most memorable.
-He recruited five of his celeb chef pals and mixologists from the World Class Spirits team who together paired each dish with specialty cocktails for the star-studded affair at The Lot in West Hollywood.
+But it was the intimate, private after-party that foodie Jimmy hosted afterwards that is most memorable.
+He recruited several of his celeb chef pals and mixologists who, working together, paired each dish with specialty cocktails for the star-studded affair at The Lot in West Hollywood.
 Members of the Kimmel family (including PB&J sandwich maker, Joan Kimmel), cast members from Jimmy Kimmel Live!, Emmy award winners and nominees alike, and other friends of Jimmy’s were there.
-And yes, even Matt Damon showed up with his wife, Luciana Barroso.
+And yes, even Matt Damon showed up.

-Jimmy is the kind of guy that can help keep you very humble.
-For example, Diane Sawyer sent me a note in June of 2014 just after the announcement that she’d be stepping down as anchor of World News.
+Jimmy is the kind of person that can help keep you very humble.
+For example, Diane Sawyer sent me a note in June 2014 just after the announcement that she’d be stepping down as anchor of World News Tonight.
 She wrote, in part, “Ray, your wonderful mind and heart have been like a GPS for me in the fifteen years I have anchored a daily broadcast at ABC.”
-A humbling sentiment, to be sure.
+It was a humbling sentiment, to be sure.
 Upon learning of Diane’s note, Jimmy was not to be outdone and sent me a note of his own.
 It read, “Ray’s wonderful mind and heart have been like UPS for me.
 I especially love when he wears those little brown shorts.”
-Everybody needs a friend – and ego check – like Jimmy!
+Everybody needs a friend — and ego check — like Jimmy!

 Jimmy’s “Pillar of Character Award” tribute to Ray